tlocke/pg8000/README.rst

 - Rather than specifying the oids in the ``Parse`` step of the Postgres protocol, pg8000 now omits them, and so Postgres will use the oids it determines from the query.
-This makes the pg8000 code simplier and also it should also make the nuances of type matching more straightforward.
+This makes the pg8000 code simpler and also it should also make the nuances of type matching more straightforward.